errorception/2co-client/README.md

 ## Additional methods

-The following methods some of the chores of working with the API.
+The following methods simplify some of the chores of working with the API.

 ### `client.canTrustINS`